-Principal risks Product/ business segment Controls to mitigate the risk Contingent event risk Events that result in liquidity risk include a pandemic that could lead to significantly higher levels of claims than would normally be expected, or extreme events impacting the timing of cash flows or the ability to realise investments at a given value within a specified timeframe.
-LGI The group seeks to ensure that it meets its obligations as they fall due and avoids incurring material losses on forced asset sales in order to meet those obligations.
+Principal risks Product/ business segment Controls to mitigate the risk Contingent event risk Events that result in liquidity risk include a pandemic that could lead to significantly LGI The Company seeks to ensure that it meets its obligations as they fall due and avoids incurring material higher levels of claims than would normally be expected, or extreme events impacting the timing of cash flows or the ability to realise investments at a given value within a specified timeframe. losses on forced asset sales to meet those obligations.
 A limited level of contingent liquidity risk is, however, an accepted element of writing insurance contracts.
-It is furthermore a consequence of the markets in which the group operates and the execution of investment management strategies.
-However, the group's insurance businesses seek to maintain sufficient liquid assets and standby facilities to meet a prudent estimate of the cash outflows that may arise from contingent events.
+It is furthermore a consequence of the markets in which the Company operates and the execution of investment management strategies.
+However, the Company's insurance businesses seek to maintain sufficient liquid assets and standby facilities to meet a prudent estimate of the cash outflows that may arise from contingent events.
 The level of required liquidity is identified using techniques including stress tests for shock events and the profile of actual liquid assets is regularly compared to the required liability profile.
-The group's treasury function provides formal facilities to other areas of the group to cover contingent liquidity requirements arising from more extreme events and where investment assets may not be readily realisable.
-Collateral liquidity risk Within the annuities business, the use of financial instruments to hedge default, interest rate, currency and inflation risks can require the posting of collateral with counterparties at short notice.
-LGR and LGC Liquidity requirements to meet potential collateral calls under stressed conditions are actively managed and an appropriate pool of eligible assets is maintained with counterparties as specified in the associated agreements.
-As at 31 December 2020, LGR held eligible collateral worth more than five times the total amount of outstanding collateral (using the most representative definition of collateral contained within the group's different collateral agreements).
-Investment liquidity risk Direct lending, sale and leaseback investments and lifetime mortgage business are inherently illiquid forms of investment, with limited secondary markets to realise the value of assets outside agreed redemption terms LGR and LGC Given the illiquid nature of the annuity and other liabilities the group is able and willing to take advantage of the premium offered by illiquid assets.
-The group, however, sets limits on the overall exposure to illiquid investments taking account of the nature and type of liabilities that the assets are held to meet.
+The Group's Treasury function provides formal facilities to other areas of the group to cover contingent liquidity requirements arising from more extreme events and where investment assets may not be readily realisable.

+Collateral liquidity risk

+Within the annuities business, the use of financial instruments to hedge default, interest rate, currency and inflation risks can require the posting of collateral with counterparties at short notice.

+LGR and LGC

+Liquidity requirements to meet potential collateral calls under stressed conditions are actively managed, and an appropriate pool of eligible assets is maintained with counterparties as specified in the associated agreements.
+As at 31 December 2021, LGR held eligible collateral worth more than five times the total amount of outstanding collateral (using the most representative definition of collateral contained within the Company's different collateral agreements).